ankushbhardwaj408/Meme-Share/README.md

 The following **required** functionality is completed:

-* [x] User can click on the next button to see next meme.
+* [x] User can click on the next button to see the next meme.
 * [x] User can click on the share button to share the meme.
+* [x] If the internet speed is slow it will show a loading icon on the screen.

 ## Requirements
 * [x] Moblie phone should have internet connectivity.